cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 		- If there's any chance of escape, she'd know it

 ### [[Madam Eva]]'s Tent
+- She calls out to them by name as they approach the tent, and before they announce themselves
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed
 	- Maybe write all the pre-picked cards on index cards, and completely move the DM screen
 - Practice some sleight of hand for picking the cards